 Regorafenib are tablets you take once a day.

-The usual dose is 4 tablets.
+The usual dose is 4 tablets (160mg).
 But your doctor may change the dose.

 You take regorafenib at the same time, each day.
-You swallow the tablets with a drink of water and after a low fat meal.
-An example of a low fat meal includes:
+You swallow the tablets whole with a drink of water and after a low fat meal.
+A low fat meal means less than 30% fat.

 - 1 portion of cereal (about 30g)